 A reflective essay is a type of essay that requires you to analyze your own thoughts, feelings, and experiences.

-Reflective essays are typically written at the end of a semester or academic year, but they can also be used for other purposes, such as job interviews and scholarship applications.
+Reflective essays are often crafted at the end of a semester or academic year.
+However, they can also serve other important functions, such as during job interviews or when applying for scholarships.

 Here are ten essay topics for reflective essays: